 Sarah Leamon B.A., B.A.
 (Hons), M.A., J.D.

-Founder of Sarah Leamon Law Group and criminal defence lawyer Sarah Leamon is highly knowledgeable in both criminal and administrative law.
-Although her practice focuses on impaired driving, she accepts a wide range of cases, ranging from assault and shoplifting to driving prohibitions and provincial violation tickets.
+Founder of Sarah Leamon Law Group and criminal lawyer Sarah Leamon is highly knowledgeable and skilled in the area of criminal law.
+Although her practice focuses on impaired driving and sexual assault, she accepts a wide range of cases, ranging from simple assault and shoplifting to driving prohibitions and provincial violation tickets.
 Sarah has particular knowledge of impaired driving and the 90-day Immediate Roadside Prohibition scheme.
 She has been defending IRP’s all across British Columbia since they were first introduced in September, 2010.

 Sarah graduated from law school with Honours.
 Following her formal legal education, Sarah continued to expand her knowledge base in order to best serve her clients and to further her skills in the court room.